rodrigosdev/RodrigoRafaelSantos7/README.md

 Hi, I'm Rodrigo! 👋🏻

-I'm an Engineer at [Snyk.io](https://snyk.io).
 If I'm not working or [posting on X](https://x.com/Rodrigosantodev), I'm likely surfing on the coast of Portugal, going for a run, or hanging with friends.